dortania/OpenCore-Install-Guide/post-install/security.md

 * NVRAM -&gt; Add -&gt; 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14
   * `UIScale` set to `02` for high resolution small displays
 * UEFI -&gt; Input
-  * `KeySupport` set to YES(Only when using OpenCore's builtin input, users of AppleUsbKbDxe should avoid)
+  * `KeySupport` set to YES(Only when using OpenCore's builtin input, users of OpenUsbKbDxe should avoid)
 * UEFI -> Output
   * `ProvideConsoleGOP` to YES
 * UEFI -&gt; Protocols